-When you create a new Themer layout, you’ll give it a name and choose what part of your theme you want to replace:
+When you create a new Themer layout, you’ll give it a name and choose what part of your theme you want to replace.
+You can create:

 Then, you have two drop-downs to control where your design displays:

-- Location – lets you apply your template to all content, or just specific categories, tags, post types, etc.
+- Location – Lets you apply your template to all content, or just specific categories, tags or post types.

-- Users – this is a unique feature that lets you apply your design based on the individual user.
-For example, you could only display your design when a user is logged in, or for specific user roles.
+- Users – A unique feature that lets you apply your design based on the individual user.
+For example, you could only display your design when a user is logged in or for specific user roles.

 Then, you can click the Launch Beaver Builder button to actually design your theme part.